magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 I built and tested this on an RTX 3090 with OpenMW 0.51.0 and NVIDIA driver 616.56.
-The same community tools are meant to support RTX 20-, 30-, 40-, and 50-series cards, but I have only personally confirmed the RTX 3090 setup.
+The same community tools are meant to support RTX 20-, 30-, 40-, and 50-series cards, but I have only personally confirmed my own RTX 3090 setup.

 This is a community experiment, not an official OpenMW or NVIDIA release.
 NVIDIA officially targets DLSS 5 at RTX 50-series hardware.
 Running it on an older RTX card